Naiade – by Lila ~ after Henri Fantin Latour

 I saw a painting up for sale in a gift shop/gallery in a small town.
 I have a photographic memory and I recognized the cornfield scene and the style to be that of a well-known local art teacher.
 It was a pretty good copy of his work, but the colours did not compare.
 Looking more closely, I noticed that the piece was created by one of his students, whom I knew as well.
 There was a problem.
 This student had put the copy of his painting up for sale to the public without the statement “after John Smith”, which should have followed the student artist’s name.
-She presented it for sale – as her own.
+She presented this copy of his painting for sale – as her own.

 If you are an artist and you copy a painting, or even a photographer’s scenic landscape shot from a wall calendar – you must give credit where credit is due.
 The original artwork is the vision, composition and creation of the original creator.
 When you sign that copied work, it must state “after _________” , the original artist.

 The problem is a student flogging that copied work for sale – as their own.
-Copied work put up for sale is not only morally and ethically wrong, legally, it is misrepresentation and also a violation and infringement of the original artist’s intellectual copyright.
+Copied work put up for sale is not only morally and ethically wrong, legally it is misrepresentation and also a violation and infringement of the original artist’s intellectual copyright.

-Here’s how tangled it can get…
+Here’s how tangled up it can get…

-Where does the shop owner stand on this? – Ignorant of the facts, due to non-disclosure by the copy cat artist.
+Where does the shop owner stand on this? – Ignorant of the facts, due to non-disclosure by the copy-cat artist.